Privates on Parade (film): Critical

 Marjorie Bilbow wrote in Screen International: "Peter Nichols's special talent for making us laugh till we cry real tears is seen here at its most guileful; the human tragedies of loneliness are concealed behind the high camp badinage, and the physical sufferings of war are presented as the pratfalls in a knockabout farce. ...
 Denis Quilley, superb as Captain Terri, gives a performance of faultless observation with every shrug and self-mocking pout precisely right as part of the defence mechanism of homosexual theatricals before it was legally O.K. to be gay.
 John Cleese, in spite of the Pythonesque echoes of his funny-walking Major, never lets the caricature take over wholly from the well meaning innocent.
 Michael Blakemore, making his film debut as a director, opens up the action not more than plot credibility makes essential and wisely concerns himself more with the camera's ability to capture the intimacies and subtleties of unspoken thoughts which are too easily lost in a live theatre."

 Derek Winnert wrote that "there are some good jokes and songs, but Privates on Parade is sometimes a bit dodgy and dated, and the lurch into serious drama at the end works no better on film than it did on stage".

 In the New York Times Vincent Canby described the film as "fine, witty, extremely self-assured [and] something seldom seen in movies-a melodramatic farce that comes complete with songs, dances, lewd jokes, sudden death, teary sentiment and smashing performances".

 CGIII.com stated that Privates on Parade was "better suited to the theatre".

+Michael Palin saw the film at the cinema and recorded his impressions in his diary:

+The concert party numbers are well done and, as they were at the core of the stage success, are performed with panache and attractive skill by Denis Quilley and S Jones and others.
+Cleese and Michael Elphick are impressive at first, but gradually the film is dragged down.
+Relationships are hinted at, briefly consummated, then dropped just as they might have been getting interesting and Cleesey becomes saddled with the unenviable task of providing comedy as a palliative for all the floundering ‘serious’ realities of war at the end.
+He ends up with a desperate silly walk in the closing credits — as if finally confirming that the film is supposed to be a comedy, despite the balls being shot off, etc, etc.

+John Cleese later observed, "I think the trouble was that every single person working on it didn't really know anything about film.
+We're talking about Peter Nichols, Michael Blakemore, who is a great director and writer, and myself — I don't think any one of the three of us really knew what we were doing vis-a-vis film.
+An important learning experience — a shame, because it was a great stage play."